Portable App Distribution for Docker

 The Portable App Distribution feature in Mendix Studio Pro provides you with the necessary application files to build a Docker image.
 It packages your Mendix application as a self-contained distribution, ready for integration into your Docker environment.

-These files are the core of your Mendix application and are ready to be included in a Docker image.
+For more information about Portable Packages, see Portable App Distribution.
+Files included in the Portable Package are the core of your Mendix application and are ready to be included in a Docker image.

 # This file provides an example on how to start the runtime in Docker.